Hedge Shears

 Information regarding Grindstones

-When sharpening hedge shears, it is recommended to use the vertical position with the grindstone rotating towards the blade.
-(If you use the horizontal position, the grindstone will pull the hedge shears away from the jig.)
+If you are using a Tormek to sharpen the tool, it is recommended to use the vertical position with the grindstone rotating towards the blade.
+If you use the horizontal position, the grindstone will tend to pull the hedge shears away from the jig.

 Be sure to remove all caked-on dirt.
 A wire brush or putty knife can be useful for this.
 A well-kept tool will last your lifetime, and will still be usable by your children (and maybe your grandkids).